ivansible/new-vultr/README.md

 # ivansible.new-vultr
-This role performs:
+This role creates a new Vultr box
- - action1;
- - action2;

 ## Requirements